-For a hundred years, Research Corporation for Science Advancement has followed trends in science and education, funded scientific research, and helped scientists solve some of the great questions in the history of science.
+For over one hundred years, Research Corporation for Science Advancement has pioneered trends in science and education, funded scientific research, and helped scientists solve some of the great questions in the history of science.

 In the early 1900s, the industrial revolution brought significant advancements to society.
 But progress' evil twin, pollution, soon became a problem.
 In response to the smoke billowing from factories and refineries, Frederick Gardner Cottrell, a professor at University of California, Berkeley, invented the electrostatic precipitator, an air pollution device that uses the force of an induced electrostatic charge to remove particles from a flowing gas, such as air.